fabrice-etanchaud/dbt-dremio/README.md

 # Connection
 Be careful to provide the right odbc driver's name in the adapter specific `driver` attribute, the one you gave to your dremio's odbc driver installation.

-## Environments

-You can use the undocumented `target.profile_name` or the adapter specific `environment` attribute as a way to map environments between dremio and dbt :

- - dremio's side: prefix all the sources' names of a specific environment `prd` with the environment's name, for example : `prd_crm, prd_hr, prd_accounting`
- - dbt's side: prefix all source's database configs with `{{target.environment}}_` or `{{target.profile_name}}_` That way you can configure seperately input sources and output target `database`.

 ## Managed or unmanaged target
 Thanks to [Ronald Damhof's article](https://prudenza.typepad.com/files/english---the-data-quadrant-model-interview-ronald-damhof.pdf), I wanted to have a clear separation between managed environments (prod, preprod...) and unmanaged ones (developers' environments).
 So there are two distinct targets : managed and unmanaged.